PT-Perkasa-Pilar-Utama/ppu-yolo-onnx-inference/README.md

 bun add ppu-yolo-onnx-inference
 ```

-> [!NOTE]
-> This project is developed and tested primarily with Bun.
-> Support for Node.js, Deno, or browser environments is **not guaranteed**.
->
-> If you choose to use it outside of Bun and encounter any issues, feel free to report them.
-> I'm open to fixing bugs for other runtimes with community help.

 ## Getting the onnx and class names

 See [`yolo-convert-onnx.py`](./examples/yolo-convert-onnx.py) to get the onnx file and class name list.